Halal In Japan Blog

 Japan Rail Pass (JR Pass)

-At the time of exchange, you will need to have your passport with you and know the date upon which you will want the Rail Pass to start.
+At the time of exchange, you will need to have your passport (photocopy not accepted) with you and know the date upon which you will want the Rail Pass to start.
 Dedicated counters specifically for Rail Pass exchanges exist at some stations, such as Tokyo Station, but most stations issue passes from the travel center or, occasionally, the main information desk.
-Because this is separated from the main ticket office, wait times are generally low, and as soon as you receive the pass, you can make all your planned reservations with the same person giving you the pass.

 JR Trains: Green Cars Versus Ordinary Cars